Skip to Main Content Skip to Footer

 Email: monofrio [at] rider.edu

-Dr. Marshall Onofrio, Dean of the Westminster College of the Arts, joined Rider University as Associate Dean of Westminster Choir College in July 2006, and has served the University as founding Associate Dean of the College of the Arts and Interim Dean of the College.
-Immediately prior to coming to Rider, Onofrio was Professor of Music and Chairman of the Department of Music at Marshall University from 1998-2006.
-Onofrio previously taught or served as an administrator at Plattsburgh State University of New York, The Ohio State University, Muskingum University and Midland University.
-Onofrio is Professor of Music Education at Westminster Choir College, and teaches courses in theory/composition, jazz studies, and music education.
+Dr. Marshall Onofrio, Dean Emeritus of the Westminster College of the Arts, joined Rider University in July 2006, and retired from his full-time position in August 2022.
+In that time, he served as Associate Dean of Westminster Choir College, founding Associate Dean of the College of the Arts and Dean of the College.
+Prior to his association with Rider University, Onofrio was Professor of Music and Chairman of the Department of Music at Marshall University, and he previously taught or served as an administrator at Plattsburgh State University of New York, The Ohio State University, Muskingum University and Midland University.
+At Rider, Onofrio now is an adjunct Professor of Music, teaching courses in theory/composition, jazz studies, and music education.

 In recognition of his contributions, in October 2016, Onofrio received the Frank N. Elliott Award for Distinguished Administrative Service.
 In selecting Onofrio for the award, the committee noted his dedication to the entire University, including his work in creating and developing the College of the Arts and his efforts to integrate the students, faculty, and programs of the two campuses.

-In October 2016, Onofrio presented a poster session on Duke Ellington at the College Music Society (CMS) National Conference.
-In early March 2017, his Conversations for clarinet, alto saxophone, and percussion was performed on a composers concert at the CMS Northeast Conference in Plattsburgh, NY.
-Conversations was commissioned by the Midwest-based ensemble “Triptych,” and is included on their debut CD, released in June 2016.
-Also in March, he presented a paper on “Teaching the Songs and Suites of Duke Ellington” at the CMS Mid-Atlantic Conference in Towson, MD.
+His scholarly presentations have included a poster session on Duke Ellington at the College Music Society (CMS) National Conference and both performances and discussions of his original music.
+His composition Conversations for clarinet, alto saxophone, and percussion was performed on a composers concert at the CMS Northeast Conference in Plattsburgh, NY.
+Conversations was commissioned by the Midwest-based ensemble Triptych, and is included on their debut CD, released in June 2016.
+He also presented the paper “Teaching the Songs and Suites of Duke Ellington” at the CMS Mid-Atlantic Conference in Towson, MD.
 In January 2017, Onofrio led 25 students on the annual Arts Abroad trip, visiting Vienna, Budapest, and Prague.

 Onofrio's compositions and arrangements have been heard in several Midwestern and Northeastern states and in Canada.
-Other recent performances have included Three Remembrances, a commissioned work for soprano, horn, and piano, and Beauty’s Prayer for soprano and piano.
-Portraits, commissioned for oboe d’amore, English horn, and piano, was premiered in April 2001, and also has been performed at the 2001 International Double Reed Society convention, Thomas Stacy’s English horn workshop, and the 2006 CMS Mid-Atlantic Conference in a version for clarinet and soprano saxophone.
-Carmina Whitmania, set for singing actor and six players, was commissioned by the Delta Omicron Foundation, and was given its premiere performance at their July 2006 international conference in Illinois.
+Performances have included Three Remembrances, a commissioned work for soprano, horn, and piano, and Beauty’s Prayer for soprano and piano.
+Portraits, commissioned for oboe d’amore, English horn, and piano, has been performed at the International Double Reed Society convention, Thomas Stacy’s English horn workshop, and at a CMS Mid-Atlantic Conference in a version for clarinet and soprano saxophone.
+Carmina Whitmania, set for singing actor and six players, was commissioned by the Delta Omicron Foundation, and was given its premiere performance at their 2006 international conference.
 His Requiem Mass for Chorus and Orchestra was performed at Westminster in a revised version utilizing brass, percussion, and piano accompaniment.
 Three Songs for Voice and Piano were performed as part of the Westminster Choir College Festival of American Song in March 2014.
 In February 2015, he presented a composer’s recital in Hillsborough, NJ, featuring chamber and vocal works.

 Several of Onofrio’s compositions and arrangements have been performed by Bluetrane, the Marshall University faculty jazz ensemble.
 In the fall of 2000, Onofrio’s I’d Love to Dance was included on a CD produced by the Marshall University College of Fine Arts as part of a grant from the Appalachian Regional Commission.
-Celebration Symphony was commissioned by and given its premiere performance by the Plattsburgh Community Orchestra in September 2000.
-Additional works have been commissioned and performed by the Cantari Singers, the Gregg Smith Singers, and the Adirondack Youth Orchestra, among others, and have been included on regional programs of the Society of Composers, Inc. and the College Music Society.
+Celebration Symphony was commissioned by the Plattsburgh Community Orchestra, who premiered the work in September 2000.
+Additional works have been commissioned and performed by the Cantari Singers, the Gregg Smith Singers, and the Adirondack Youth Orchestra, among others, and they have been included on regional programs of the Society of Composers, Inc. and the College Music Society.
 The North Country Ballet (NY) performs The Nutcracker using a chamber orchestra score commissioned from Onofrio.
 Selected compositions are published by Margun Music, Inc.

 Training